Subject: Arts and Humanities, Philosophy

-Parker Library on the Web [Indexes and Abstracts]
+Parker Library on the Web [Primary Sources]

 High-resolution copies of 559 manuscripts in the Parker Library, Corpus Christi College, Cambridge University.
-Manuscripts date from the Sixth through the Sixteenth Centuries C.E.
+Manuscripts date from the sixth through the sixteenth centuries CE.
 Includes extensive bibliographic material relating to the collection.

 Project MUSE [Electronic Journals Collection]